 Opening weekend is more about enjoying the occasion with mates and family and coming home with a bird or two for the dinner table than attaining the bag limit.

-Remember to carry your licence with you as rangers will be out ensuring hunters are playing by the rules.
+Remember to carry your new 2019 game bird licence with you on opening weekend as rangers will be out ensuring all hunters are playing by the rules.

 As part of Fish & Game’s role, game bird populations are monitored annually from a Cessna aircraft during summer and autumn.

 Dabbling ducks were counted in North Otago and the Canterbury Plains and lower reaches of the major river beds in March.

 Mallards make up the bulk of the birds counted, but due to the difficulties of detecting species from the air, mallard are counted together with grey duck, shoveler duck, and grey teal - and are all classed as dabbling ducks.

 Ponds around South Canterbury and North Otago adjacent to harvested crops appeared to hold the most birds, while on the other hand the numbers in mid-Canterbury were lower than some years.

 Don’t be fooled by a reduction of bird number in mid-Canterbury, the area has a strong base population of birds that can be found on the myriad of irrigation ponds and neighbouring farms.

 Wainono Lagoon is the CSI’s game bird stronghold, so we undertake individual surveys of this significant hunting ground prior to tagging day.

 Last opening the hunting at Wainono was touted as the best in a long time; we reckon it will be just as good, if not better this year!